AdobeDocs/federated-audience-composition.en/help/connections/private-connection.md

 Once you have the `privatelink-vcpe-id`, you can send it to Adobe Customer Care so Adobe can create the VPC interface endpoint for you.

+For more detailed information to create a PrivateLink connection with AWS, read the [AWS PrivateLink guide](https://docs.snowflake.com/en/user-guide/admin-security-privatelink).

-If you want to authorize the PrivateLink for use with an internal staging environment, ???
+If you want to authorize the PrivateLink for use with an internal staging environment, contact Adobe Customer Care to enable the environment.

+For more detailed information to create a PrivateLink connection with AWS for internal staging environments, read the [AWS VPC interface endpoints for internal stages guide](https://docs.snowflake.com/en/user-guide/private-internal-stages-aws).

 ### Microsoft Azure {#snowflake-azure}